Erdek: History

 During the Hittite era it was known as Artukka.
 Later it became a colony of Miletus.
-Together with other Greek cities, it took part in the Ionian Revolt against the Persian Empire, but was burnt by the Persians; it seems unlikely that it was rebuilt in ancient times since Strabo does not mention it.
+Together with other Greek cities, it took part in the Ionian Revolt against the Persian Empire, but was burned by the Persians; it seems unlikely that it was rebuilt in ancient times since Strabo does not mention it.
 In the Roman period it was known as Artace.

 During the Ottoman period, Erdek was the centre of the Sanjak of Karasi.
 According to the Ottoman General Census of 1881/82–1893, the kaza of Erdek had a total population of 33,007, consisting of 29,165 Greeks, 3,070 Muslims, 300 Jews, 18 Armenians and 454 foreign citizens.

 In the 1960s, before Bodrum and Marmaris became popular vacation spots, Erdek was a fashionable holiday resort for Istanbul residents.
 The Pinar Oteli was the most popular place to stay then and is still in business today.